 Regular NAT translates one private IPv4 address [RFC1918] to a public IPv4 address.
 NAT444 is a network model that uses 2 Network Address/Port Translators (NAPTs) and 3 different blocks of IPv4 addresses.
 Why is this useful?
 Looking at the diagram below we will see that service providers will have to deal with double NAT’ing.
 Customer Premise Equipment will NAT from one private IPv4 address (using IP ports) to another that in turn will be NAT’ed to the global routable public IPv4 address.

 So as trivial as that seems when NAT’ing scales to large numbers there are real concerns with:

-- Port assignments (ensuring fairness of the shared IP-addresses between users).
+- Port assignments (it fairness of the shared IP addresses between users).

 - IP Pool Management (Paired pooling, pool resizing).

 - Logging (ISP’s must be able to track IP/port assignments at any given time).

 - Hairpinning (hosts behind the same NAT device using their mapped endpoints for communication).

 - Applications like SIP, H323, ICMP, FTP, that breaks because IP addresses are embedded in the payload (ALG-support overcomes this).

 - Performance for latency-sensitive applications like for instance video gaming and IoT.

 - Scaling, a single web session from a user can result in hundreds of connections that each need a mapping (multiple tabs, pop-up windows, commercials, etc.) resulting in millions of connections for large ISPs.